Kyuyrii/Flugir-Budgie/README.md

 ![Snapshot_2024-12-09_16-12-38](https://github.com/user-attachments/assets/1c8be0ac-7baa-407d-a803-b570cdb8f365)

 I recommend using the Papirus icons, so I added them to the Flugir Budgie installation script.
-But I also included the icons that come with Ubuntu Budgie, Pocillo and TelaBudgie.

 To use it in Snap applications, you need to install the Snap version of the theme.